 The estimation error of expected shortfall is larger than that of VaR when the default rate is low and the default correlation is high.
-Table 12 shows that, when the default rate is 1 percent, the estimation errors of VaR and expected shortfall at the 95 percent confidence level are almost equal.
-On the other hand, Table 13 shows that, at the 99 percent confidence level, the estimation error of expected shortfall is larger than that of VaR when the default correlation is high.
-Table 14 shows that, when the default rate is 0.1 percent and the default correlation is high, the estimation error of expected shortfall is larger than that of VaR when the default correlation is high, the estimation error of expected shortfall is larger than that of VaR at both the 95 percent and 99 percent confidence levels.
+Table 12 shows that, when the default rate is 1%, the estimation errors of VaR and expected shortfall at the 95% confidence level are almost equal.
+On the other hand, Table 13 shows that, at the 99% confidence level, the estimation error of expected shortfall is larger than that of VaR when the default correlation is high.
+Table 14 shows that, when the default rate is 0.1% and the default correlation is high, the estimation error of expected shortfall is larger than that of VaR when the default correlation is high, the estimation error of expected shortfall is larger than that of VaR when the default correlation is high, the estimation error of expected shortfall is larger than that of VaR at both the 95% and 99% confidence levels.

 The estimates of expected shortfall vary more than those of VaR with low default rates because of the low frequency of portfolio loss and limited sample size.
-When the loss frequency declines, the estimation of expected shortfall requires a larger sample to ensure the same level of accuracy, since expected shortfall considers the loss in the tail as a conditional expectation.
+When the loss frequency gets lower, the estimation of expected shortfall requires a larger sample to ensure the same level of accuracy since expected shortfall considers the loss in the tail as a conditional expectation.
 Thus, expected shortfall varies more than VaR at low default rates if we estimate it with the same sample size.

 The estimation error of expected shortfall is large when the default correlation is high because of the fat tail of the underlying loss distribution.
-Ieda, Marumo, and Yoshiba (2000) show that the underlying loss distribution is fat-tailed when the default correlation is high.
-Furthermore, Subsection III.B shows that the estimation error of expected shortfall is larger than that of VaR when the underlying loss distribution is fat-tailed.
+Ieda, Marumo, and Yoshiba [2000] show that the underlying loss distribution is fat-tailed when the default correlation is high.
+Furthermore, Section III.B shows that the estimation error of expected shortfall is larger than that of VaR when the underlying loss distribution is fat-tailed.